DanielPAagustinho/omni2tree/README.md

 | `--debug`         | Keeps temp directory with intermediate files. |
 | `-h, --help`         | Show help. |

-### **Step 1 Workflow**

-Step 1 first validates the reference input(s), then builds a reference database from NCBI accessions, local GTF/GFF3-annotated assemblies, or both.
-If an NCBI input file is provided, Entrez Direct is used to retrieve nucleotide CDS FASTA records.
-Assembly identifiers (`GCF_`/`GCA_`) are expanded to their linked nucleotide accessions, preferring RefSeq `NC_*` accessions when available.
-The `-p/--use_mat_peptides` and `-q/--use_mat_peptides_only` options apply to NCBI references and use GenBank `mat_peptide` features when available.

-Local assemblies are validated before extraction.
-The local manifest is normalized into the temporary directory, local taxon names are cleaned with the same alphanumeric rule as NCBI taxa, and the selected GTF/GFF3 rows are converted to NCBI-like FASTA records in `db/`.
-After all references are present in `db/`, Step 1 translates and cleans them into `DB/` and `dna_ref.fa`, runs OMA Standalone, builds OG/gene statistics, optionally filters OGs with `--og_min_fraction`, copies the kept OG FASTA files to `marker_genes/`, and runs `read2tree --step 1marker` into `O2T_RESULTS`.

-For local assemblies, Step 1 logs a concise extraction report with written/skipped taxa, selected feature rows, final sequence units, feature-type counts, and the grouping attribute used, if any.

-When `-R/--resume` is used, taxa with existing non-empty `db/{taxon}_cds_from_genomic.fna` files are skipped.
-If `DB/` and `dna_ref.fa` already match the `db/` contents, Step 1 can skip the cleaning/translation step and resume from the OMA/read2tree part.
-Resume mode removes previous OMA/read2tree outputs that would conflict with the rerun.

 ### **Accession File Format**

 When `-i/--input` is used, the accession file must be a comma-separated values (CSV) text file, with the first line as the header.
 Each line represents a taxon/species/strain/label with associated accessions.
 The format varies depending on whether a five-letter code is included.